 Contract Preparation and Review

-Contracts are agreements between "persons" (which include both human beings and business entities), and include leases, employment agreements, buy-sell agreements, construction contracts, non-compete agreements, agreements to license a service or product, franchise agreements, and real estate purchase agreements.
-Under Florida law, outside an attorney's fee provision in the contract, in the event of a dispute the parties will typically bear their own fees unless a statute provides otherwise.
-A contract will often restrict or expand a party's rights and remedies.
-A well-drafted contract is vital to protecting your interests.
+Contracts are agreements between “persons,” which includes both people and business entities, and includes leases, employment agreements, buy-sell agreements, construction contracts, non-compete agreements, agreements to license a service or product, franchise agreements, and real estate purchase agreements.
+A contract will often restrict or expand a party’s rights and remedies.
+Therefore, a well-drafted contract is vital to protecting your interests.

 Corporations, Partnerships, and Other Business Entities

-The type of entity for doing business is an important choice.
-Particular benefits, costs, and legal requirements come with whatever entity is utilized, whether a corporation or one of several types of partnerships, such as a limited liability company ("LLC").
+When deciding to form a business, the type of business entity is an important choice.
+Particular benefits, costs, and legal requirements come with whatever entity is utilized, whether a corporation or one of several types of partnerships, such as a limited liability company (“LLC”).
 Whatever entity is chosen, shareholders, partners, members, and managers often rely on a business attorney for advice on minimizing personal liability, protecting invested capital, structuring management, providing for resolution of conflict, and avoiding deadlock through voting requirements and buy-out provisions.